-Spotting a fungus
+Spotting a fungus on a turtle

 The first signs of a fungal infection are small patches, usually on the shell but occasionally on the legs or neck.
 These are green in colour and should not be confused with the white patches which are the first sign of a shed on the skin or shell.
 These shedding patches are quite distinctive – use a magnifying glass to see them closely – as they are clearly a layer of the shell loosening from the lower one.
 Again, there is a need to get used to these as they are quite distinct from shell rot, which is also a parting of the layers of the shell.
 In shell rot, though, it usually starts at an injury site and goes much deeper than one layer.
 It also looks unhealthy and may have fluid under the lifted layer and there is almost always an unpleasant smell.
 Fungal growths look like small raised greenish patches and can grow quite quickly.